The 13 Most Beautiful Towns in Mallorca

 Puerto Pollensa

-A family-friendly resort for many years, Puerto Pollensa has also attracted a growing population of ex-pats to its stunning shores.
+A family-friendly holiday resort for many years, Puerto Pollensa is now attracted a growing population of ex-pats to its stunning shores.

 4. Banyalbufar